-- SES Water's 2019/20 Annual Review. - Population forecast supplied by Edge Analytics. - SES Water's WRMP19 Tables. - Hidden and transient population supplied by Edge Analytics.
+- SES Water's 2019/20 Annual Review. - Population forecast supplied by Edge Analytics (see Level 2 Appendix A of this report). - SES Water's WRMP19 Tables. - Hidden and transient population supplied by Edge Analytics.

 In the model base year household properties are split between measured households and unmeasured household.
 This split was determined by data extracted from SES Water's 2019/20 Annual Review.
 Measured properties are further sub-divided in the model into the following categories: new properties; properties opting for a meter in-year (optants); and properties metered on change of occupancy.